biscuitWizard/moor-hackercore/vcs-worker/ARCHITECTURE.md

 The stash and replay operations provide a conflict-free way to handle uncommitted changes:

 1. **Stash**:
-   - Identifies changed `.moo` files in working directory
+   - Uses git status to identify all changed `.moo` files (including deleted ones)
-   - Parses each file into `ObjectDefinition` models
+   - Parses existing files into `ObjectDefinition` models
-   - Stores models in memory
+   - Stores models with operation type (`Modified`, `Deleted`) and original filename
-   - Resets working directory (equivalent to `reset`)
+   - Preserves exact filenames to avoid object name vs filename mismatches

 2. **Replay**:
-   - Retrieves stashed `ObjectDefinition` models from memory
+   - Retrieves stashed objects with their operation types
-   - Applies meta configuration filtering
+   - For `Modified` operations: applies meta filtering and writes files back
-   - Converts to MOO object dumps
-   - Writes filtered objects back to disk
+   - For `Deleted` operations: re-deletes files from both filesystem and git index
+   - Uses original filenames to ensure proper file restoration
+   - Adds/stages changes appropriately in git

+3. **Supported Operations**:
+   - **Modified Files**: Content changes are preserved with original filenames
-   - Adds changes to git index
+   - **New Files**: Untracked files are preserved and added to git
+   - **Deleted Files**: Files are re-deleted after pull to restore working state
+   - **Renamed Files**: Full support with proper detection and restoration
+     - **Detection**: Uses first-line content matching between added and deleted files (same as StatusOps)
+     - **Restoration**: Restores the old filename and removes the new filename
+     - **Implementation**: Compares first lines of added files with deleted files from git history

-This approach avoids conflicts because it uses the same object parsing and filtering logic as the pull operation.
+This approach avoids conflicts because it uses the same object parsing and filtering logic as the pull operation, and properly handles all types of file operations.

 ## Key Features